ExtremeXT/android_device_samsung_x1s/README.md

 ## Bugs

 - ADB when MTP is disabled
-- Data decryption in OneUI (works on AOSP)
+- /data decryption in OneUI (works on AOSP)

+## FBE Decryption
+The default branch has FBE disabled because it's only functional on AOSP, for that version, please visit [the decryption branch](https://github.com/ExtremeXT/android_device_samsung_x1s/tree/decryption).

 ## How to build